leaysgur/slides/docs/vuefes_jp-2025/index.md

 ---

-## まとめ 🍵
+## Summary 🍵

 ---

-### OSSのすすめ
+### Why OSS?

-- 定型化しがちな普段の業務とは対照的なことができる
-  - 職場ではシニアエンジニアでも、末席から学び直せる
-- いろんな人に出会える
-  - 普通にしてたら関わりのない雲の上の人たちにも
-  - この人たちはいつ寝てるのだろうか休まないのだろうか
-- ある種の社会貢献にもなる
-  - そしてそこから報酬を得たり、仕事になったりも
-- ブログもいっぱい書ける
+- Fun, can do things contrasting with routine work
+  - Senior at work, junior in OSS
-  - AIも技術文書はかけるけど、文章は書けない
+- Meet various people
+  - Even unreachable people in the clouds
+  - (When do these people sleep or rest? 🤔)
+- Also a form of social contribution
+  - Can get paid or turn into work
+- Can write lots of blog posts
+  - AI can write technical docs, but not personal writing

 ---

-### やれることは必ずある

-- ただ表面化してないだけ
-- みんながTODOリスト好きではないので、問題の整理だけでも
-- 重複issueをさばいたり、Discussionにコメントしたり、reproを手伝ってみたり
-- 自分で試してドキュメントを追記したり、typoをなおすだけでも
-- CIのログを見やすくするとか
-- もちろん空気感を読だんり、作法は必要になる
+### There's always something to do

+- Just not visible yet
+- Not everyone likes TODO lists, so organizing issues helps
+- Handle duplicate issues, comment on Discussions, help with repros
+  - Try yourself and add docs, or just fix typos
+  - Make CI logs more readable
-  - 厳しいOSSもたまにある
+  - etc...

+I recommend to understand the project culture before jumping in.
+Some are welcoming, others have high standards.

 ---

 ### With AI era

-- やれることは少なくなるけど、まだなくならない
-  - 簡単で、すぐできるものはなくなる
-  - 簡単で、ただ面倒な作業もなくなる
-- けど、できないこともまだまだある
-  - 人が最終的にチェックする責任があるものとか
-- 逆に、不慣れな分野にも挑戦できる
-  - ただAI slopには気をつけて・・・
+- Less to do, but not gone
+  - Easy, quick tasks will disappear
+  - Easy but tedious work will disappear
+- But still much AI can't do(yet!)
+  - Things requiring human final check

+On the flip side, AI lets you explore new domains!
+Just be careful for AI slop... 🤖

 ---